Feel Better. Move Better Live Better.

 Finding Your Comfort Zone:

-The primary rule when using an inversion table is to prioritize your comfort.
+The primary rule when using an inversion table is to prioritise your comfort.
 Initially, your body may need time to adapt to the inverted position.
 Listen to your body, and only invert to an angle where you can fully relax.
 Over time, experts recommend gradually working your way up to the “magic angle” of 60 degrees, parallel with the rear legs of the frame.
 According to studies (details below), this angle is where the pressure in your discs approaches zero, offering optimal decompression.

 Comparing Inversion Table Options: